IntersectAustralia/asvo-tao/README.rst

 Apache (optional)
 ================== ========

+Notes:

+1. TAO should work with other DBs (through Django's ORM), but hasn't been tested.
-The remaining python modules are listed in tao.pip.reqs.
+2. The remaining python modules are listed in tao.pip.reqs.

 Initial Environment Configuration
 ---------------------------------